vitorstabile/spring-framework-basics/README.md

 - **Lightweight**

 IoC containers are typically lightweight, especially when compared to EJB containers, for example.
-This is useful for creating and distributing programmes on systems with limited memory and CPU resources.
+This is useful for creating and distributing programs on systems with limited memory and CPU resources.

 ## <a name="chapter2"></a>Chapter 2: Knowing Spring Framework